 Similar to the above setting, we recommend start full speed sync after working hours.

 On the client side, in addition to a mapped drive (or a mac mounted volume), there is also functionality about folder synchronization.
-This setting can control when to sync.
-For example, if the business has limited bandwidth to the Internet, avoid doing synchronization during the working hours can save bandwidth.
+This setting can

 Hide Large File Download Tracker (popup progress window on the bottom-right when downloading large files)